 13. Anchoring Techniques (contextualized to the field of application)

 14. Ability to shift consciousness to external or internal, as required by the moment’s task

 21. Strategies; detection, elicitation, utilization, & installation

 22. Demonstration of behavioural flexibility

 A. Duration of Training: Minimum of 120 hours of advanced training taught by a Certified Trainer.

-B. Demonstration of the ability to identify the following basic skills, techniques patterns and concepts of NLP and to utilize these competently with self and with others.
+B. Demonstration of the ability to identify the following basic skills, techniques, patterns, and concepts of NLP and utilize these competently with self and others.

 1. All practitioner level skills, singly and in combination